 Divorced & Staying in the US

-While it seems like a divorce may lead to a denied petition or even deportation, most foreign-born spouses going through the divorce process will be granted conditional permanent residence if they do not choose to withdraw their immigration application.
+If your marriage does indeed end in divorce prior to your securing a green card or full US citizenship, you may be concerned that this will result in a denied petition or even deportation.
+However, most foreign-born spouses going through the divorce process will be granted conditional permanent residence if they do not choose to withdraw their immigration application.

 How is this possible?
 By filing a waiver.